Early Works Begin on Long-Planned Pallara District Sports Park

 Properties for Sale – Recent Listings

-Below is a snapshot of recent listings on Forest Lake, Ellen Grove, Doolandella, and Pallara, revealing a diverse market with varied price points and configurations.
+Below is a snapshot of some recent listings on Forest Lake, Ellen Grove, Doolandella, and Pallara, revealing a diverse market with varied price points and configurations.
 While broader trends suggest price growth, these listings demonstrate the actual inventory available, from family homes to high-value estates.

 A Deeper Dive Into the Numbers